mlresearch/r1/README.md

-Published as Volume 1 by the Proceedings of Machine Learning Research on 30 March 2021.
+Published as Reissue 1 by the Proceedings of Machine Learning Research on 30 March 2021.

 Volume Edited by:
   * David Madigan